heuralux/.github/profile/README.md

 the tools can and can't do, and leave you with the guardrails and confidence to keep going after we're done.

 Curious where AI fits in your work?
-Let's take a bearing together.
+Let's talk.

 <br>

 ## Get in touch

-Have a tough problem that needs a smart tool?
+Have a tough problem that needs a soution?
 We'd like to hear about it.

 **[admin@heuralux.onmicrosoft.com](mailto:admin@heuralux.onmicrosoft.com)**